 When balancing the many characteristics diamonds have, the quality of the cut is a diamond’s most important attribute.
 The quality of the cut often has the strongest influence on a diamond’s allure & beauty.
-The quality of the diamond cut is measured by the balance of all its measurements in order to produce the most light from the top of a stone.
+The quality of the diamond cut is measured by the balance of all its measurements to produce the most light from the top of a stone.
 If a diamond is too shallow, the light will be lost through the bottom of the stone.
 If it’s too deep, the light will fall through the sides.

-A diamond’s cut quality can impact the visual look of its size, color and most importantly the way it sparkles for the wearer.
+A diamond’s cut quality can impact the visual look of its size, color, and most importantly the way it sparkles for the wearer.
 At Mark Peter’s, we help you find the balance of cut quality along with carat weight, color, helping you pick the perfect diamond to fit your needs.

 GIA® Cut Grades